shibatch/grantback/v0.3/VOD_REACTION_LICENSE.md

 The Licensee must provide Attribution to the Licensor in each Derivative Work.
 This means either visually displaying the Licensor's designated channel name for Attribution in a clear and prominent manner within the video component of the Licensee's Derivative Work (e.g., in credits, as an on-screen overlay for a reasonable duration, or in a persistent description if the platform allows) OR by audibly stating the Licensor's designated channel name for Attribution clearly within the audio component of the Licensee's Derivative Work (e.g., "Content used from channel **\[Licensor's Designated Channel Name for Attribution\]**").

 c.
 Reporting to Licensor:
 After publishing the Licensee's Derivative Work, the Licensee must promptly notify the Licensor of its publication in a reasonable manner.
+This notification must serve to identify the legal party acting as the Licensee.
+If the Licensee is a legal entity (e.g., a corporation or LLC), this notification must include the official name of that entity.
+If the Licensee is an individual, identification by their publicly established channel name or pseudonym shall be deemed sufficient for the purposes of this notification.

 d.
 Provision of Derivative Work Data to Licensor:
 Upon the Licensor's request, the Licensee must promptly provide the Licensor with a digital copy of the relevant portions of the Licensee's Derivative Work that incorporate the Licensor's VODs.
 When such provided digital copy constitutes a Provided Copy, it must satisfy the following conditions in relation to the Published Version from which it is derived: